xtrusia/ceph-charms/ceph-osd/README.md

 #### `osd-devices`

 The `osd-devices` option lists what block devices can be used for OSDs across the cluster.
+Devices that are listed in this option, but do not exist, will be ignored.

 See section 'Storage devices' for an elaboration on this fundamental topic.

 #### `osd-format`